Project Management: 31 best techniques, practices, and tools

 Visual representation of the Program Evaluation and Review Technique (PERT)

 In this chart, you can see:

 - Yellow circles, i.e. nodes, which represent important milestones or events

 - Arrows stand for dependent tasks that need to be completed in that order together with their durations (also shown on the arrows)

 - Diverging arrows ( 8-7 and 8-11) which represent tasks happening at the same time

 Best project management techniques for simple projects

-Moving on from PM methodologies for any type of project, we have project management methodologies for “simple project”.
+Moving on from PM methodologies for any type of project, we have project management methodologies for “simple projects”.